sensebox/docs.sensebox.de/_posts/2020-04-08-blockly-lora.md

 {% include image.html image=page.image11 %}
 {% include image.html image=page.image12 %}

-In der TTN Konsole kannst du unter __Payload__ den Decoder auswählen.
-Wähle dort Cayenne LPP aus und die Werte werden automatisch decodiert.
+In the TTN console you can select the decoder under __Payload__.
+Select Cayenne LPP and the values will be decoded automatically.

 {% include image.html image=page.image14 %}